-The Waterman — a two-story, oyster-themed restaurant and bar with a rooftop terrace — will open this September a few doors down from Holler and Dash in South End.
+The Waterman — a two-story, oyster-themed restaurant and bar with a rooftop terrace — is now open a few doors down from Holler & Dash in South End.

-The brains behind the project is Paul Manley (great guy), who also runs Sea Level in Uptown.
+The brains behind the project is Paul Manley, who also runs Sea Level in Uptown.

 On the rooftop terrace, you’ll have a clear view of Uptown through the back of the bar.
 You’ll also find a mix of seating including friendship tables for casual groups.